irickt/thalika/README.md

 Install the testing utility globally.
 It's huge.
 `npm install -g buster`

-Symlink Cakefile, client/Cakefile and server/Cakefile.
+Link Cakefile, client/Cakefile and server/Cakefile.
 They should stay the same.
+`ln Cakefile client/Cakefile`
+`ln Cakefile server/Cakefile`

 Use forApplication, forBrowser and forServer flags for conditional build.
 Put any additional build scripts in scripts/, server/scripts/ and client/scripts/